faysal515/express-production/README.md

 This is my version of building a production ready express application.
 Internet is already spoiled with so many production-ready boilerplates.
 They're using cool and hard-to-understand design patterns.
-My approach is to simplify the process.
-A properly documentation is on progress.
+My approach is to write easy to understand and easy to maintain code.
+A properly written documentation is on progress.
 Hope this helps

 ## Comments